Section 7: Child Protection Conferences

-Where a Child Protection Plan is made, Children's Social Care should convene a seperate planning meeting with hospital staff to detail the steps that need to be taken to ensure the infants safety at the time.
+Where a Child Protection Plan is made, Children's Social Care should convene a separate planning meeting with hospital staff to detail the steps that need to be taken to ensure the infants safety at the time.

 Points to be included are: